Childhood and Education Journey of Frank Sinatra in Timeline

 January 1985: Reconciliation with Nelson Riddle

-In January 1985, Frank Sinatra patched up his differences with Nelson Riddle at a dinner organized for Ronald Reagan and asked Riddle to make another album with him.
+In January 1985, Frank Sinatra and Nelson Riddle reconciled at a dinner for Ronald Reagan, after a major falling out.
+Sinatra asked Riddle to make another album with him, but Riddle died before they could record.

 In 1985, Frank Sinatra received an Honorary Doctorate of Engineering from the Stevens Institute of Technology.

-In 1986, Frank Sinatra collapsed on stage while performing in Atlantic City and was hospitalized for diverticulitis, which left him looking frail.
+In 1986, Frank Sinatra collapsed on stage in Atlantic City and was hospitalized for diverticulitis.
+Two years later, he reunited with Martin and Davis for the Rat Pack Reunion Tour.

-In 1986, Kitty Kelley said that Tina Sinatra blamed her for her father's colon surgery.
+In 1986, Frank Sinatra's daughter Tina Sinatra blamed Kitty Kelley and her book 'His Way' for her father's colon surgery.

 March 1994: Fainting Onstage in Richmond, Virginia

-During his tours, Frank Sinatra fainted onstage in Richmond, Virginia in March 1994.
+During his tours, in March 1994, Frank Sinatra fainted onstage in Richmond, Virginia, due to memory lapses during concerts.

 On February 25, 1995, Frank Sinatra sang for the last time before a live audience at the Palm Desert Marriott Ballroom during the Frank Sinatra Desert Classic golf tournament.

-In 1995, to mark Frank Sinatra's 80th birthday, the Empire State Building glowed blue and a star-studded tribute was held.
-At the end of the program, Sinatra performed on stage for the last time singing the final notes of "Theme from New York, New York".
+In 1995, to mark Frank Sinatra's 80th birthday, the Empire State Building glowed blue.
+A birthday tribute, Sinatra: 80 Years My Way, was held at the Shrine Auditorium in Los Angeles, featuring various performers singing his songs.
+Sinatra performed on stage for the last time, singing the final notes of "Theme from New York, New York".

-In February 1997, Frank Sinatra suffered a heart attack and was hospitalized, leading to no further public appearances.
+In February 1997, Frank Sinatra suffered a heart attack and made no public appearances following this event.